build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

     ![Windows file explorer app with two windows, one connected to the primary file server and the other connected to the DR file server.
 Primary and DR file server windows both have a file called profile_as2test2.vhdx with a new size of 397,312 KB](images/image12.png "Figure 12.
 EC2 Windows File Explorer Connected to FSx Primary and DR" )

-1. End the Amazon AppStream 2.0 streaming session
+1. End the Amazon AppStream 2.0 streaming session.

 1. Simulate a region failure by blocking all inbound TCP port 445 to Primary SMB location.

-1. Connect to your Okta DR application, in my example it the Okta application would be called “AppStream 2.0 DR”.
+1. Connect to your Okta DR application, in my example the Okta application would be called “AppStream 2.0 DR”.

 1. If you have logged in and your documents are all there, it means at